keMoleseng/salon-app/README.md

 # Salon Appointment Booking Web App
+Website for a salon that can handle appointment booking.

 ## General Info
 This project is a complete website for a salon that handles booking for a salon.
 You can book a hair, spa or makeup appointment.